damar-wicaksono/uqtestfuns/docs/test-functions/genz-oscillatory.md

 import uqtestfuns as uqtf
 ```

-The Genz Gaussian function is an $M$-dimensional scalar-valued
+The Genz corner peak function is an $M$-dimensional scalar-valued
 function commonly used to assess the accuracy of numerical
 integration routines.
 It is one of six functions introduced by Genz {cite}`Genz1984`;
 see the box below.

-The function features a multidimensional bell-shaped peak at the center
+The function features an oscillating shape (cosine)
-of the multidimensional space.
+in the multidimensional space.
-The plots for one-dimensional and two-dimensional Genz Gaussian function
+The plots for one-dimensional and two-dimensional Genz corner peak function
 with the default parameters can be seen below.

 ```{code-cell} ipython3